sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 }
 ```

-#####Protected Members in a Public Sealed class
+###Protected Members in a Public Sealed class

 Normally, protected members MUST be triple-slashed.
-However, in the case of a protected method in a public class that has been marked as ‚Äúsealed‚Äù, protected members must be excluded.
+However, in the case of a protected method in a public class that has been marked as ìsealedî, protected members must be excluded.
 They are not visible in the public API.

 To determine if you are dealing with a protected member in a public sealed class check the following: